piskvorky/gensim/docs/src/tut1.rst

 documents are read from disk in a lazy fashion, one document at a time, without the whole corpus being read into main memory at once.

-One of the more notable formats is the `Market Matrix format <http://math.nist.gov/MatrixMarket/formats.html>`_.
+One of the more notable file formats is the `Market Matrix format <http://math.nist.gov/MatrixMarket/formats.html>`_.
 To save a corpus in the Matrix Market format:

 >>> from gensim import corpora